 The MPCA and several other agencies monitor the water quality of the rivers and streams in the watershed, an effort that spans more than 20 years.
-The MPCA is finalizing a Total Suspended Solids (TSS) Total Maximum Daily Load (TMDL) report for the Greater Blue Earth River Basin.
-In this report, the MPCA recommends a 0% reduction in sediment levels during low flow conditions and up to a 93% reduction in sediment levels during high flow conditions such as spring thaw.
-After public notice and approval from the U.S. Environmental Protection Agency, the MPCA will work with stakeholders to develop a Watershed Restoration and Protection Strategy (WRAPS) plan as part of the Blue Earth Watershed Approach.
+The MPCA has finalized a Total Suspended Solids (TSS) Total Maximum Daily Load (TMDL) report for the Greater Blue Earth River Basin.
+MPCA recommends a 0% reduction in sediment levels during low-flow conditions and up to a 93% reduction in sediment levels during high-flow conditions such as spring thaw.
+With this informaiton and other reports from the watershed, the MPCA will work with stakeholders to develop a Watershed Restoration and Protection Strategy (WRAPS) as part of the Blue Earth Watershed Approach.

 - Blue Earth River Watershed stressor identification report (wq-ws5-07020009a)